cqnguy23/EMG-Emotion-Prediction/README.md

 ## Results:

 We were able to implement a prototype of the device that can predict three types of emotions: anger, happy and sad with up to 70% of accuracy.
-More details are included in the Documentation folder of the Github.
+More details are included in the Documentation folder of the repo.

 ## Overview Diagram: